Roles & Responsibilities

 Event/Program Planner: You!
 While Campus Life and other partners come together and provide resources to support your event/program, its vision and execution largely depend on you.
 In addition to generating ideas for the event and working closely with your SPF, you and other members of your club are responsible for set up, attending the T-30 meeting, and assisting Facility Services with clean-up at the conclusion of your event.

-Bates Security & Campus Safety: Late-night events will always have Bates Security staffing.
+Bates Security & Campus Safety: Late-night events will sometimes have Bates Security staffing, depending on the scale of the event.
 Their scope of responsibilities may include, but is not limited to: supervising and coordinating with on site third party security personnel; engaging with attendees to establish rapport; assessing and addressing problematic behavior and/or safety concerns, including but not limited to: drinking, smoking, or drug use in the event space, students appearing to be unwell or unresponsive, and students exhibiting destructive behaviors to themselves or others; advising the lead Campus Life staff member on site, and making recommendations for logistical changes as needed.

 Third Party Security Personnel: Due to Bates Security & Campus Safety personnel’s 24-hour duties across campus, at some events that require security, third party security personnel are hired.
 When staffing an event at Bates College, the scope of their responsibilities is identical to that of Bates Security.
 Taylor Made Security Services is our local partner for such situations.